kvnpotter/WebScraper/README.md

 1. Jupyter notebook - step by step guide to the project
 2. Python scripts for the main function, and functions to obtain, clean and store the data
+3. Package version of the software, wheel and source distributions

 # Environment setup